Tips and insights to optimise

 10 key takeaways drawn from more than 1,500 surveys across treatment areas

-There are no bad products, bad sales reps, bad websites, bad congresses, bad medical advisors, ...
-The only way to differentiate is to excel at each and every touchpoint.
+There are no bad treatments, bad sales reps, bad websites, bad congresses, bad medical advisors, ...
+The only way to differentiate is to excel on specialists' preferred touchpoints.

 It is often more effective to position and differentiate products on the basis of relevant patient benefits rather than on the basis of product characteristics.
 Especially for non-life-threatening diseases.